therebelrobot/learn-assembly-with-apis/README.md

 ### I've made it!
 What now?

-Once you've completed the API to your satisfaction (or at least to the point of the features outlined above), open [fork this repo](https://github.com/therebelrobot/learn-with-apis#fork-destination-box), add your name and the link to your repo to the GRADUATES.md file, and pull request it back in to show off your beautiful new polyglot skills.
+Once you've completed the API to your satisfaction (or at least to the point of the features outlined above), [fork this repo](https://github.com/therebelrobot/learn-with-apis#fork-destination-box), add your name and the link to your repo to the GRADUATES.md file, and pull request it back in to show off your beautiful new polyglot skills.

 ## Contribution

 As I said above, this is far from a comprehensive or complete list.
-Is there a feature you think should be included on this?
-[Let me know!](https://github.com/therebelrobot/learn-with-apis/issues/new)
+Is there a feature you think should be included on this? **[Let me know!](https://github.com/therebelrobot/learn-with-apis/issues/new)**

 ## License
 [WTFPL-2.0](https://tldrlegal.com/license/do-wtf-you-want-to-public-license-v2-(wtfpl-2.0))